By Sherry Bunting

 “Clean and dry and plenty to eat are what we focus on — regardless of the weather,” he adds.
 “Cows always have dry sawdust with extra sawdust stored in the front of the stalls.
 This allows for plenty of dry bedding to stir around each time we groom the stalls when the cows go to the parlor for milking.”

-“Cold weather management is really not too complicated,” said Tom Troxel, DVM, who is retired from dairy farming but still sees his herd clients, operating South County Veterinary practice in northern Indiana.
+“Cold weather management is really not too complicated,” said Tom Troxel, DVM.
+He is retired from dairy farming but still sees his dairy herd clients, operating South County Veterinary practice in northern Indiana.

 “Cows need to have plenty of feed and water, be out of the wind, and have a dry place to lie down.
 If they have these things, they can survive an awful lot,” he explains.